Are You Normal? Hint: No.#

 • “Normal” and “weird” are also related to the idea of rarity.
 If some ability or characteristic of yours is common, it is normal; if it’s rare, it’s weird.

-Intuitively, most people think that these things go together; that is, we expect measurements close to the average be common, and measurements far from average to be rare.
+Intuitively, most people think that these things go together; that is, we expect measurements close to the average to be common, and measurements far from average to be rare.

 For many things this intuition is valid.
 For example, the average height of adults in the United States is about 170 cm.
 Most people are close to this average: about 64% of adults are within 10 cm plus or minus; 93% are within 20 cm.
 And few people are far from average: only 1% of the population is shorter than 145 cm or taller than 195 cm.